LSSTDESC/DEHSC_LSS/README.md

    - Save all maps and redshift distributions to file.
 These are currently collected into a single FITS file that alternates image HDUs (containing the maps) and table HDUs (containing the binned N(z)).

    All this is done with the script `cat_sampler.py`.
 Run `python cat_sampler.py -h` to see all possible command-line options.
+6. Generate diagonstic plots and data for the impact of different systematics.
+For each field we basically estimate the average galaxy density in bins of the local value of a given systematic.
+All this is done with the script `check_sys.py`.
+Run `python check_sys.py -h` to see all possible command-line options.

+   The diagnostic plots and data can be found in e.g. `/global/cscratch1/sd/damonge/HSC/HSC_processed/WIDE_GAMA09H/WIDE_GAMA09H_eab_best_pzb4bins_systematics/` (for the GAMA09H field).
-6. Compute tomographic cross-power spectrum and covariance matrix.
+7. Compute tomographic cross-power spectrum and covariance matrix.
 This implies, for each field:
    - Reading in the maps generated in the previous stage.
    - Reading in masks and systematics maps.
    - Computing all possible power spectra, including systematics deprojection, using NaMaster